2008 St. Louis Rams season

-The 2008 season was the St. Louis Rams' 71st in the National Football League and their 14th in St. Louis.
-They failed to improve upon their 3–13 record from the previous season and dropped to a 2–14 record.
+The 2008 season was the St. Louis Rams' 71st in the National Football League (NFL) and their 14th in St. Louis.
+They failed to improve upon their 3–13 record from the previous season and dropped to a dismal 2–14 record.

 On September 29, 2008, following a 0–4 start, head coach Scott Linehan was fired and replaced by defensive coordinator Jim Haslett, who occupied the head coach position with the team for the remainder of the 2008 season.

+This was the first time the Rams suffered from consecutive losing seasons since 1997 and 1998.

 Off season

 After having been hospitalized for several months with breast cancer, owner Georgia Frontiere died on January 18, 2008.
 Frontiere's son and Rams owner Chip Rosenbloom wanted to have the team wear its old blue and yellow uniforms from the 1999 season, but was denied his request by the NFL stating that he needed to give a one-year notice.
-Rosenbloom announced on April 24, 2008 that the Rams will have a patch on the left shoulder of the jersey with the word "Georgia" written the way Frontiere signed her name during the 2008 season.
+Rosenbloom announced on April 24, 2008, that the Rams will have a patch on the left shoulder of the jersey with the word "Georgia" written the way Frontiere signed her name during the 2008 season.